Below is a list of plants that, in my experience, are likely to form suckers even when they are healthy.

 - Some maples, such as Amur maple and box-elder

-- Raspberry and similar briars such as black raspberry and blackerry
+- Raspberry and similar briars such as black raspberry and blackberry

 Expect all vines to “sucker” profusely, if these can be considered suckers.
-They are able to extend themselves easily throughout your garden in many cases if left unchecked.
+They can extend themselves easily throughout your garden in many cases if left unchecked.